 Hurricane season averages and classifications for overall activity are based on data from the 30-year period 1991-2020.
-This base period is updated from the prior period, 1981-2010, as is customary with the calculation of normals for many variables.
 The update to normals is routinely accomplished, every 10 yeras.

 During 1991-2020, Atlantic hurricane seasons averaged 14.4 named storms (NS, maximum 1-minute sustained 10 m wind speeds between 39-73 mph), with 7.2 of those becoming hurricanes (H, maximum 1-minute sustained 10 m wind speeds of at least 74 mph) and 3.2 becoming major hurricanes (MH, maximum 1-minute sustained 10 m wind speeds exceeding 111 mph, categories 3-5 on the Saffir-Simpson hurricane scale).